 If a University staff member (RA, Head Resident, Residence Life staff, Campus Security, etc.) comes upon a situation before I call, can I claim Good Samaritan afterward?
+No.

-What if a student does not comply with the recommendations and/or requirements of the Dean of Students as a result of the use of the Good Samaritan Policy?
+What if a student does not comply with the recommendations and/or requirements of the Director of Residence Life as a result of the use of the Good Samaritan Policy?

-If a student chooses not to comply with the recommendations of the Dean of Students or his/her designee, the student may be subject to formal disciplinary action through the student conduct process, which may include but is not limited to monetary fines, housing probation, or suspension.
+If a student chooses not to comply with the recommendations of the Director of Residence Life or their designee, the student may be subject to formal disciplinary action through the student conduct process, which may include but is not limited to monetary fines, housing probation, or suspension.